AdobeDocs/campaign-classic.en/help/technotes/using/deliverability-server.md

 ---
 # Campaign Deliverability Server {#acc-deliverability}

-Starting Campaign Classic v7 21.1 release, Adobe Campaign proposes a new deliverability server which bring high availability and addresses security compliance issues.
+Starting [v7.2.1 release](../../rn/using/latest-release.md#release-7-2-2), Adobe Campaign proposes a new deliverability server which bring high availability and addresses security compliance issues.
 Campaign Classic now synchronizes the deliverability rules, broadlogs and suppression address from and to new deliverability server.

 As a Campaign Classic customer, you must implement the new deliverability server **before August, 31 2022**.